 • Fusion of gyri microscopically results in continuity of the molecular zone of adjacent small gyri without intervening pial membranes or leptomeninges; pathogenesis involves discontinuities in the pia of the cortex during gyration or sulcation after mid-gestation.

-• The underlying etiologies are multiple but can be summarized into 3 categories: (1) genetic disorders; (2) association with other malformations of the brain, such as schizencephaly; and (3) vascular infarcts or ischemic zones, resulting in a wide variety of neurologic signs and symptoms.
+• The underlying etiologies are multiple but can be summarized into three categories: (1) genetic disorders in which a wide range of unrelated mutations are reported; (2) association with other malformations of the brain, such as schizencephaly and cerebellar dysplasia, or with recognized genetic syndromes; and (3) vascular infarcts or ischemic zones, resulting in a wide variety of neurologic signs and symptoms.

 • The distribution of polymicrogyria most frequently is perisylvian; it always is associated with schizencephaly, but in other cases it may be focal in any lobe or can be generalized throughout the cortex of both hemispheres.

 • High-resolution MRI is the most reliable imaging modality for diagnosis and evaluating the distribution and extent of the dysgenesis and association with other brain malformations; fMRI shows decreased activation; neuropathology provides microscopic details not revealed by imaging.

 • Surgical resection of epileptogenic foci within polymicrogyria may provide good seizure control with better developmental outcome in children, but polymicrogyria is not always epileptogenic.